-The Clustered REST API is exposed from the Management Center to allow you to monitor clustered
+The Clustered REST API is exposed from the Management Center to allow you to monitor clustered statistics of distributed objects.

 19.1.
 Enabling Clustered REST

 To enable Clustered REST on your Management Center, pass the following system property at startup.
 This property is disabled by default.